 Candice Breitz lives and works between Cape Town, South Africa and Berlin, Germany.

+Download full CVNolan Oswald Dennis (b.
+1988, Lusaka, Zambia) is a para-disciplinary artist from Johannesburg, South Africa.
+Their practice explores what they call ‘a black consciousness of space’: the material and metaphysical conditions of decolonization.
 Dennis’ work questions the politics of space (and time) through a system-specific, rather than site-specific approach.
-He is concerned with the hidden structures that pre-determine the limits of our social and political imagination.
-Through a language of diagrams, drawings and models he explores a hidden landscape of systematic and structural conditions that organise our political sub-terrain.
-This sub-space is framed by systems which transverse multiple realms (technical, spiritual economic, psychological, etc) and therefore Dennis’ work can be seen as an attempt to stitch these, sometime opposed, sometimes complimentary, systems together.
-To read technological systems alongside spiritual systems, to combine political fictions with science fiction.
+They are concerned with the hidden structures that predetermine the limits of our social and political imagination.
+Through a language of diagrams, drawings and models they explore a hidden landscape of systematic and structural conditions that organise our political sub-terrain.